Already booked? Sign in or create an account

 Address: 33 High St, Picton, New Zealand 7220

-Breakfast and brunch are the main draw at Gusto, a casual café and eatery in the Marlborough district of Picton.
-Try the French toast with bacon or the eggs benedict.
+Breakfast and brunch are the main draw at Gusto, a casual café and eatery in the Marlborough port town of Picton.
+Try the French toast with bacon or the Eggs benedict.
 Lunchtime favorites include a popular dish of local mussels.
 Gusto’s simplicity is all part of its charm.

 The port area of Picton is equipped with standard amenities, like wifi and a bathroom.
 Your Picton cruise ship will dock at Shakespeare Bay, and from there, shuttles will take cruise passengers to a visitor information center.

 Generally, getting around in Picton is pretty uncomplicated.
-In Picton, car rentals are always an option for getting around, as well as taxis, which are an inexpensive way to navigate.
+In Picton, car rentals are always an option, as well as taxis, which are an inexpensive way to navigate.
 The city of Picton also offers bus, ferry, and train systems for locals and travelers.
 The ferry system is comprehensive and includes amenities like public showers and internet.
 Downtown Picton is fairly walkable too, at least in terms of getting around the standard tourist sights.

-Shopping near the port is somewhat limited, but you’ll be able to find plenty of goodies in Picton in general, like artisanal glassworks, pottery, and clothing at the city’s downtown boutiques.
+Shopping near the port is somewhat limited, but you’ll be able to find plenty of goodies in Picton, like artisanal glassworks, pottery, and clothing at the city’s downtown boutiques.
 Souvenirs and gift shops are also scattered around Picton for all your quick souvenir needs.
-Local jewelers offer jade stones and the traditional New Zealand pearls, which appear bluish in color.
+Local jewelers offer designs featuring New Zealand pounamu (jade) and locally grown blue paua pearls, with their beautiful blue tones.